dt-cs/IST-402-Code/README.md

 - **Tabbed interface** for raw transcript vs. structured insights.
 - **RAG-enabled search** for meeting content.
 - **Extensible architecture** for adding new meeting sources or analysis tools.

+---

+## Acknowledgements

+This project was developed with assistance from modern AI tools that supported debugging, and code generation throughout the development process.

+- **ChatGPT (OpenAI)**
+- **Google Gemini**